Blogpost · March 19, 2026

 Approach 5: Grammar-Based Constrained Generation

-The llama.cpp library supports grammar-based generation using GBNF (GGML BNF) format.
+The llama.cpp library supports grammar-based generation using GBNF (GGML BNF) format — a way to define the rules of valid output:

 # Define a JSON grammar for contact info